Chi-Square Test

 FAQs

-a) Chi-square test of independence: This test determines whether there is a significant association between two categorical variables.
+The Chi-Square test determines whether there is a significant association between two categorical variables.
+It helps in hypothesis testing to check whether observed frequencies differ from expected ones.

-8. What is the advantage of the Chi-Square Test?
+3. What are the assumptions of the Chi-Square test?

 About the Author